Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 All the brokers we work with have whole of market access

-Drawdown lifetime mortgages work in the same way as lifetime mortgages, though they offer more flexibility.
-Lifetime mortgages are also one method of equity release, which we explain in more detail below.
+Drawdown lifetime mortgages work in the same way as lifetime mortgages, but they offer more flexibility.
+Lifetime mortgages are another method for equity release, which we explain in more detail below.

-Like with other lifetime mortgages, there are no monthly repayments in an equity release drawdown scheme, as both the loan and principle are paid off after the last deed-holder has passed on or moved into care and the property has been sold.
+Similar to other lifetime mortgages, there are no monthly repayments with drawdown equity release, as both the interest and the mortgage are paid off after the last deed-holder has passed on or moved into care and the property has been sold.

 Instead of paying interest on the entire balance of the mortgage, mortgage drawdown works by allowing you to borrow as much as you need from a pool of funds held in a ‘reserve’.